- Land and water-based activities all year

 Xakanaxa Camp overview

 Xakanaxa Camp (pronounced Ka-ka-na-ka) was one of Botswana's first-ever safari camps in the Okavango Delta, and it combines an authentic African bush camp experience with stylish and comfortable accommodation.
 Xakanaxa Camp is in the beautiful Moremi Game Reserve, set on the banks of the Khwai River on the Xakanaxa Lagoon, a location where big game and fantastic birdlife are guaranteed.
-As a privately owned camp, Xakanaxa ensures an imtimate and relaxed experience.
+With friendly staff, Xakanaxa ensures an intimate and relaxed experience.

 The elegant thatched timber main buildings and the 12 classic safari tents are raised on platforms, giving guests superb views of the lagoons and islands.
 Each comfortably- furnished tent has a private viewing deck to make the most of its lagoon-side position, and all tents are ensuite, with shower, handbasin and toilet.
 Xakanaxa Camp has a guest lounge, small library, dining room, gift shop and fire deck.
-New for 2011, there is an attractive swimming pool set in an elevated wooden deck surrounded by trees and shrubs, an ideal places to relax between game drives.
-There is also a plunge pool.
-There is a generator, but at night the camp is lit by candles and lanterns, creating a magical environment.
+There is an attractive swimming pool set in an elevated wooden deck surrounded by trees and shrubs, an ideal places to relax between game drives, and a plunge pool.
+The camp is powered by generator, yet candles and lanterns are used at night to create a magical environment.

-Meals at Xakanaxa Camp are usually taken in the dining room, and the chef provides excellent safari fare.
+Meals at Xakanaxa Camp are usually taken in the dining room with spectacular views over the lagoon and surrounding floodplains.
+The chef provides excellent safari fare.
 Guests may, if they prefer, dine in private.

 Open: Open all year, apart from 1 month in rainy season (January-March) for maintenance and refurbishment.